cbaeucsd/CSE15L-Lab-Reports/index.md

 Screenshot of one run with my commands:
  <img src="/docs/assets/images/Challenge.png" width="800">

  <p>It takes about 40 seconds for me to write both commands.
-However for subsequent runs, I can press &#8593; on my keyboard while in the terminal to automatically load previously used commands into the terminal, which takes me about 5 seconds to do for both.
+However for subsequent runs, I can press &#8593; on my keyboard while in the terminal to automatically load previously used commands into the terminal, which takes me about 5 seconds to do for both.</p>

  </details>